Center City Trail

 Completed 2000

-east (Center City) side of the Schuylkill River between MLK Jr. Drive and Locust Street
+East (Center City) side of the Schuylkill River between MLK Jr. Drive and Locust Street